textpattern/textpattern.github.io/development/database-schema-reference.md

 Column | Type | Description
 ---|---|---
-name    |VARCHAR(255) |Form name, dumbed down to only contain alphanumeric characters, underscores or hyphens type    |VARCHAR(28)  |Form type: `article`, `category`, `comment`, `file`, `link`, `misc` or `section` Form    |TEXT         |Contents of the form: HTML, Textpattern tags and text (max 64KB) skin    |VARCHAR(63)  |The theme to which this style is associated
+name    |VARCHAR(255) |Form name, sanitised to only contain alphanumeric characters, underscores or hyphens type    |VARCHAR(28)  |Form type: `article`, `category`, `comment`, `file`, `link`, `misc` or `section` Form    |TEXT         |Contents of the form: HTML, Textpattern tags and text (max 64KB) skin    |VARCHAR(63)  |The theme to which this style is associated